CCI-MOC/hil/docs/overview.md

 * The HaaS master will be running the libvirt daemon, which will have at least one VM, powered off, which can be cloned and started to provide login/management nodes.
 * A network object in the HaaS corresponds to a vlan id.
+(In future versions, we will also allow other mechanisms, such as VXLAN.)
 Network operations have the following effects
   * Ports added to the network will have their access vlan set to the vlan id associated with the network.